DestinyItemManager/DIM/docs/CONTRIBUTING.md

 ### Clone the repo

-If you only want to **run a copy** of DIM locally and are not interested in contributing changes to the project, you can directly clone the original repository to your local machine using
+To locally **run a copy** of DIM, you can simply clone the code repository:
 ```sh
 git clone https://github.com/DestinyItemManager/DIM.git
 ```